Robert-van-Engelen/Forth850/README.md

 ### RDROP
 _R: x -- ; --_
-drop cell from the return stack
+drop cell from the return stack, a single word for R> DROP

 ### R@
 _R: x -- x ; -- x_